Complexity of constraint satisfaction: Structural and relational restrictions :-

 More precisely, a relational restriction specifies a constraint language, which is a domain and a set of relations over this domain.
 A constraint satisfaction problem meets this restriction if it has exactly this domain and the relation of each constraint is in the given set of relations.
-In other words, a relational restriction bounds the domain and the set of satisfying values of each constraints, but not how the constraints are placed over variables.
+In other words, a relational restriction bounds the domain and the set of satisfying values of each constraint, but not how the constraints are placed over variables.
 This is instead done by structural restrictions.
 Structural restriction can be checked by looking only at the scopes of constraints (their variables), ignoring their relations (their set of satisfying values).

 A constraint language is tractable if there exists a polynomial algorithm solving all problems based on the language, that is, using the domain and relations specified in the domain.
 An example of a tractable constraint language is that of binary domains and binary constraints.
 Formally, this restriction corresponds to allowing only domains of size 2 and only constraints whose relation is a binary relation.
 While the second fact implies that the scopes of the constraints are binary, this is not a structural restriction because it does not forbid any constraint to be placed on an arbitrary pair of variables.
-Incidentally, the problem becomes NP complete if either restriction is lifted: binary constraints and ternary domains can express the graph coloring problem, while ternary constraints and binary domains can express 3-SAT; these two problems are both NP-complete.
+Incidentally, the problem becomes NP-complete if either restriction is lifted: binary constraints and ternary domains can express the graph 3-coloring problem, while ternary constraints and binary domains can express 3-SAT; these two problems are both NP-complete.

 An example of a tractable class defined in terms of a structural restriction is that of binary acyclic problems.
 Given a constraint satisfaction problem with only binary constraints, its associated graph has a vertex for every variable and an edge for every constraint; two vertices are joined if they are in a constraint.
 If the graph of a problem is acyclic, the problem is called acyclic as well.
 The problem of satisfiability on the class of binary acyclic problem is tractable.
 This is a structural restriction because it does not place any limit to the domain or to the specific values that satisfy a constraints; rather, it restricts the way constraints are placed over variables.

 While relational and structural restrictions are the ones mostly used to derive tractable classes of constraint satisfaction, there are some tractable classes that cannot be defined by relational restrictions only or structural restrictions only.
 The tractable class defined in terms of row convexity cannot be defined only in terms of the relations or only in terms of the structure, as row convexity depends both on the relations and on the order of variables (and therefore cannot be checked by looking only at each constraint in turn).